awsdocs/aws-javascript-developer-guide-v2/setting-up-node-on-ec2-instance.md

 ## Installing Node\.js on Enterprise Linux<a name="w3ab1c25b7c10"></a>

-For instructions on how to install Node\.js on any Red Hat® Enterprise Linux® / RHEL, CentOS and Fedora distribution, see the following Node\.js documentation at [https://nodejs\.org/en/download/package\-manager/\#enterprise\-linux\-and\-fedora](https://nodejs.org/en/download/package-manager/#enterprise-linux-and-fedora)\.
+For instructions on how to install Node\.js on any Red Hat® Enterprise Linux® / RHEL, CentOS and Fedora or other distributions, see the following Node\.js documentation at [https://nodejs\.org/en/download/package\-manager/](https://nodejs.org/en/download/package-manager)\.

 ## Related Resources<a name="w3ab1c25b7c12"></a>